uiceds/cee-492-project-2025-avengers/cee492_report.typ

   caption: [Descent Distribution of Crime Victims]
 ) <fig-descent>

-To see the correlation between age and descent, we created a heatmap shown in #ref(<fig-age-descent>).
+To see the correlation between age and descent, we created a heatmap shown in **@fig-age-descent**.
 The pattern of age among all descent groups is similar, with the age group of 25-34 having the highest number of victims across all descent groups.

 #figure(
   image("figures/age_descent_heatmap.png"),
   caption: [Heatmap of Victim Age vs. Descent]
 ) <fig-age-descent>
+#pagebreak()
 == *Summary Statistics of Dataset*

+**Finally, @tab:dataset-summary-typed provides a comprehensive overview of the key statistics derived from the complete dataset.**

 #figure(
   table(